Love Boat (song): In popular culture

+In the season 6 South Park episode “Red Hot Catholic Love” (2002), there is a parody of the Love Boat theme song, called “The Catholic Boat”.
+It also parodies the opening showed in the Love Boat TV show.

+The season 2 Phineas and Ferb episode titled, "That Sinking Feeling" (2009) includes a parody of the song titled "Boat of Romance" sung by Love Boat singer Jack Jones with The Love Boat intro sequence being parodied.

+The season 35 The Simpsons episode titled, "Murder, She Boat" (2023) includes a parody of the song titled "Nerd Boat" with The Love Boat intro sequence being parodied.

 The cruise ship Regal Princess of Princess Cruises played the song in the horn.

-In the season 6 South Park episode “Red Hot Catholic Love”, there is a parody of the Love Boat theme song, called “The Catholic Boat”.
-It also parodies the opening showed in the Love Boat TV show.

-The season 2 Phineas and Ferb episode titled, "That Sinking Feeling" includes a parody of the song titled "Boat of Romance" sung by Love Boat singer Jack Jones with The Love Boat intro sequence being parodied.
+A later commercial from the cruise line features Ted Lasso actress Hannah Waddingham performing the song on its new Sun Princess.